Airbnb is a modern-day success story that has transformed the travel and hospitality industry.

 That, my friends, is the incredible power of a business roadmap.

-A business roadmap is a long-term strategic document that shows where your company is going and the steps required to get there.
+A business roadmap is a long-term strategic planning document showing your company's goals and the steps required to get there.

 Unlike lengthy business plans, it does not show the individual items and activities required in fine detail.

-Instead, it focuses on the big picture, clearly showing your company’s major objectives and the high-level strategies it will use to achieve these — this helps keep stakeholders and team members aligned and on track to succeed.
+Instead, it focuses on the big picture, clearly showing your company's major, business goals and objectives, and the high-level strategies it will use to achieve these — this helps keep stakeholders and team members aligned and on track to succeed.

 But most importantly, business roadmaps are not set in stone.
 The activities and priorities outlined in a business roadmap are open to debate and can be reshuffled if needed to better reflect the current environment.

 The most common use case for a business roadmap is to show how the business plans to grow.
 Still, they can be used for other strategic projects, such as change management, enterprise architecture projects, or even by individual departments.